 Fred (died 1997) and his son Russell (died in 2019) built a small ‘castle’ of out of local stone quarried from the Napa Valley (opened in 1970).
 In 1999 the property sold to Minnesotans, Angus and Margaret Wurtele.
 Angus became president of Minnesota Paints Inc. in 1962 and over the decades built it into what became Valspar Corporation – a major painting products company.
 Eventually he sold the company to Sherwin-Williams and retired as CEO in 1995.
 The Wurtele’s were major philanthropists in Minnesota.

-After the Wurtele’s purchased the property they changed the name to Terra Valentine and the winery produced these wines until 2013 when it was sold to Jackson Family Wines.
+After the Wurtele’s purchased the property, they changed the name to Terra Valentine and the winery produced these wines until 2013 when it was sold to Jackson Family Wines.

 We first visited many years ago and recall the interior being dark, framed by original stain glass windows and not very roomy at all.
 This decades old building was wonderfully refurbished by the team at Backen, Gillam & Kroeger Architects.
 The interior is contemporary and spacious, the stained glass has been replaced by large clear glass allowing plenty of light into the space and a wine cellar/library has been added.
 The hospitality center opened in November 2016 (by appointment only).
 Tastings are for serious wine enthusiasts and collectors of luxury wines.

 Tastings include four current releases and a library vintage (usually of their Mt.
 Veeder wine as that is the most produced of their wines).
-The sit down tasting is paired with tasty small bites (including some cheeses) prepared by their culinary team.
+The sit-down tasting is paired with tasty small bites (including some cheeses) prepared by their culinary team.

 Lokoya carefully focuses on the types of wines they produce each year.
-They craft four 100% varietal Cabernet Sauvignon wines each year from four premium mountain appellations within the Napa Valley; Diamond Mountain, Howell Mountain, Spring Mountain and Mount Veeder.
-Jackson Family Wines owns vineyards in each of these appellations – and in certain cases, such as on Spring Mountain and Diamond Mountain, they also purchase fruit from other select outstanding vineyards).
+They craft four 100% varietal Cabernet Sauvignon wines each year from four premium mountain appellations within Napa Valley: Diamond Mountain, Howell Mountain, Spring Mountain and Mount Veeder.
+Jackson Family Wines owns vineyards in each of these appellations and in certain cases, such as on Spring Mountain and Diamond Mountain, they also purchase fruit from other select outstanding vineyards).
 Across these appellations, the vineyard elevations range from 1,000 to 2,100 feet.

 Each of the wines is different from the other; they highlight the terroir differences of their source appellations while showcasing the varietal that Napa is most famous for – Cabernet Sauvignon.
-The wines are generally tasted in order of both evolution of flavor and structure.
+The wines are generally tasted in order of both evolution of flavor intensity and structure.